How to Get Formats Using GroupDocs.Parser for Java

 - Start with a free trial by downloading the library.

-- Obtain a temporary license to explore full features without limitations via the Temporary License page.
+- Obtain a temporary license to explore full features via the Temporary License page.

 - For production, purchase a commercial license from their official site.